 Movement will be referenced by the measurements received by an accelerometer.
 The ADXL335 provides XYZ axis measurements of the perceived gravitational that the aircraft is experiencing.
 Accelerometers measure the gravitational force acting on the device minus the acceleration.
 To achieve these measurements MEMS technology is utilized, a capacitive plate rests on a pedestal that exists on the substrate.
 The capacitive plate has a cutout in the center that consists of a torsion bar crossing a void that exist in the center of the plate.
 The center of this torsion bar is where the capacitive plate rest on the substrate pedestal.
 A lower capacitance plate is present on the substrate, thus completing the capacitor.
 In the presence of acceleration the upper capacitance plate will create a moment around the pedestal that will cause a fluctuation in the capacitance existing between the upper and lower capacitance plates.
 This change in capacitance translates into a change in voltage that can be correlated to a specific value of gravity.
 The chip that the group are using in the preliminary test for the IMU design is the ADXL335.
 This chip is precise for up to 3 g’s.

 Based on the orientation of the accelerometer you are able to determine the gravity plus acceleration vector that the aircraft is experiencing.
-The figure below depicts the orientation scheme that is present on the ADXL335.
+Figure 19 depicts the orientation scheme that is present on the ADXL335.
 The disadvantage of accelerometer is that they measure the gravitational force that is experience by the aircraft along with any other forces experienced.